jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 Unfortunately, with the move to online teaching this quarter, observing discussions becomes a lot more difficult.
 Given how little experience I have with online teaching, it's hard for me to recommend things to improve on.
 Thus, I won't be making it a mandatory part of this class.
-Instead, everyone will have the same assignment of furthering their teaching.
+Instead, everyone will have the same assignment of doing something to further their teaching.

 That said, I'm still willing to observe discussions this quarter if you'd like me to.
 Email me if you'd like me to do so and we can set something up.